-"How fast does it charge?" is another popular question that often gets asked when considering an electric car model.
+"How fast does it charge?" is a common consideration for buyers when considering an electric car model.

 For drivers that regularly do long distances having the option to charge fast, will give you the ability to replenish the available range in as little time as possible.